Shantanu-Khedkar/family-tree/README.md

 | Parent Index  | (Parent Cell Row + 1), or (none)  |
 | 1 Image URI  | Base64 Image Data URI - Member, or (none)  |
 | 2 Image URI  | Base64 Image Data URI - Spouse, or (none)  |

+3. To add childeren, simply continue adding rows with new people, and reference to parent indexes.
+4. Make sure that all childeren point to the correct parent index.
+5. Note that 'none' will cause clients to treat value as non-existent, while you may use 'Unknown' to label values not currently available, but which do exist.

+### Client Updates